dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 Communicating suspension is done by returning a non-zero continuation, using a special calling convention.
 The continuation is a normal GC ref so special care must be taken within the JIT and within the VM to handle proper GC reporting of this return value.
-On x64, the continuation is always returned in `rcx`.
+On x64 the continuation is returned in `rcx`.

 When a callee suspends by returning a non-zero continuation the caller itself suspends by creating its own continuation and returning it.
 Additionally, the generated suspension code links the continuations into a linked list.